 Joseph Giunta and the Orchestra are joined by a soaring choir in Beethoven’s joyful anthem for humanity

 The Symphony’s April concert opens with the heroic trumpet call of Beethoven’s Leonore Overture and the meditative, ringing resonance of Pärt’s Fratres.
 Janice Chandler-Eteme makes a memorable return singing Wagner’s passionate Liebestod.
-Finally, the Orchestra is joined onstage by two choirs and four soloists for Beethoven’s landmark Ninth Symphony.
+Finally, the Orchestra is joined onstage by the Iowa State Singers, Des Moines Choral Society, and four soloists for Beethoven’s landmark Ninth Symphony.
 You’ll be swept off your feet as the Orchestra is joined by a soaring chorus singing the immortal, triumphant “Ode to Joy.”

 Single tickets are $15-$70 and are available through Des Moines Performing Arts.
 Ticket prices are subject to a $5 increase on the day of the concert, excluding student rush tickets.

 Student tickets are $7.50-$35 and are available through the Civic Center Ticket Office.
 Student rush tickets, subject to availability, are $5 for junior high and high school students and $10 for all other students the day of the concert through the Civic Center Ticket Office.
 One ticket sold per valid Student ID.

 Watch from home!
 Each Saturday night Masterworks concert is broadcast live on dmsymphony.org with on-demand access available for 30 days.